cjdbarlow/bedside-notebook/disease/cvs/htn.md

 ##Diagnostic Approach and DDx
 ##Investigations
 ##Management

 ###Anaesthetic Considerations
 Perioperative hypertension is common and requires individualised management.

 * C
 	* Perioperative hypertensive emergency
 	Defined as acute ↑ ⩾20% from baseline.
+	* For elective surgery; aim SBP ⩽180mmHg and DBP ⩽110mmHg
+	No evidence that controlling BP below this lowers perioperative risk.

 ###Ineffective Therapies
 ##Complications